gnolang/gno/docs/getting-started/using-gnokey.md

 ```

 This command will return the `wugnot` balance of the above address without using gas.
-Properly escaping quotation marks and separate the package path and the realm function with a new line character
+Properly escaping quotation marks and separating the package path and the realm function with a new line character
 is currently required.

 ### `vm/qrender`